mgechev/runtime-parser-demo/docs.md

 </html>
 ```

-We can notice the following things:
+Notice the following:

 - Inside the `hello-mobile-app` element the app shell of the application is wrapped inside `<!--shellRender(...)-->`.
-- The part of the template which should not be part of the application shell is annotated with the `shellNoRender` attribute.
+- The elements which are not supposed to be part of the application shell are annotated with the `shellNoRender` attribute (note that the attributes are case sensitive).

-Once we invoke the `parseDoc` method of the Runtime Parser with a response with body the HTML above, the following actions will be performed:
+Once we invoke the `parseDoc` method of the Runtime Parser with response that as body has the template above, the following actions will be performed:

 - All the referenced within the template images that match any of the extensions defined in `INLINE_IMAGES` will be inlined as base64 strings.
 - All the elements annotated with `shellNoRender` attribute will be stripped.